VladikZzz/Fython/README.md

 **Loops:**
 * **for**
 ```
-for identifier in 0..
-Int loop
+for identifier in 0..Int loop
    body
 end loop
 ```